0 Connecticut Citizen Election Audit Coalition

 Has this been done before?

-This is the second time for Connecticut.
-In the fall of 2007, fifty-one volunteers observed thirty-one audits across Connecticut.
+November 2008 will be fourth time for the Coalition in Connecticut.
+In the fall of 2007, fifty-one volunteers observed thirty-one audits across Connecticut and again during the Feb 2008 and Aug 2008 Presidential Primaries.
 Similar programs have been done is Minnesota and California.
 We have benefited by the generous sharing of materials from a program conducted by the Citizens for Election Integrity Minnesota and the League of Women Voters of Minnesota.

 If at all possible sign up online.
 It will save us time and make sure your data is entered correctly.
 With an e-mail address we will be able to keep you updated more efficiently.
-If you cannot signup online, fax is much faster than mail since the audits dates are approaching rapidly.
+If you cannot signup online, please sign-up by regular mail.

 What are the benefits to observers?